The Beach Boys: Faltered popularity, Brian's reduced involvement, and publishing sale

+Onstage, the members stopped wearing their longtime striped-shirt uniforms in favor of matching white, polyester suits that resembled the fashion of a Las Vegas entertainment act.
+They reached their lowest popularity in the late 1960s and their cultural standing was especially worsened by their public image, which remained incongruous with the prevailing styles of their contemporaries.
+Capitol continued to bill them as "America's Top Surfin' Group!" and desired for Brian to revert to this direction for the yearly summer markets.
 After meeting Maharishi Mahesh Yogi at a UNICEF Variety Gala in Paris, Love and other high-profile celebrities such as the Beatles and Donovan traveled to Rishikesh, India, in February–March 1968.
 The following Beach Boys album, Friends, had songs influenced by the Transcendental Meditation the Maharishi taught.
 In support of Friends, Love arranged for the Beach Boys to tour with the Maharishi in the US.
 Starting on May 3, 1968, the tour lasted five shows and was canceled when the Maharishi withdrew to fulfill film contracts.
 Because of disappointing audience numbers and the Maharishi's withdrawal, 24 tour dates were canceled at a cost estimated at $250,000.
 Friends, released on June 24, peaked at number 126 in the US.

+In July 1968, the group released the single "Do It Again", which lyrically harkened back to their earlier surf songs.
+Around this time, Brian admitted himself to a psychiatric hospital; his bandmates wrote and produced material in his absence.
+His songwriting output declined substantially, but the public narrative of "Brian as leader" continued.
 In August, Capitol issued an album of Beach Boys backing tracks, Stack-o-Tracks.
 It was the first Beach Boys LP that failed to chart in the US and UK.

-In June 1968, Dennis befriended Charles Manson, an aspiring singer-songwriter, and their relationship lasted for several months.
-Dennis bought him time at Brian's home studio, where recording sessions were attempted while Brian stayed in his room.
-Dennis then proposed that Manson be signed to Brother Records.
-Brian reportedly disliked Manson, and a deal was never made.
-In July 1968, the group released the single "Do It Again", which lyrically harkened back to their earlier surf songs.
-Around this time, Brian admitted himself to a psychiatric hospital; his bandmates wrote and produced material in his absence.
 Released in January 1969, the album 20/20 mixed new material with outtakes and leftovers from recent albums; Brian produced virtually none of the newer recordings.

-The Beach Boys recorded one song by Manson without his involvement: "Cease to Exist", rewritten as "Never Learn Not to Love", which was included on 20/20.
-As his cult of followers took over Dennis's home, Dennis gradually distanced himself from Manson.
-According to author David Leaf, "The entire Wilson family reportedly feared for their lives."